Docs

 }

-If you are using a lazy loaded Grid to show your entities, the user experience is better if it has access to the total number of entities.
+The user experience is better if the Vaadin Grid has access to the total number of entities.
 If this is important to you, use pagination.
-If you are okay with the scrollbar jumping around a little as the grid estimates the total number of entities, use slicing.
+If you’re alright with the scrollbar jumping around a little as the grid estimates the total number of entities, use slicing.

 Query Specifications

-Spring Data JPA supports query specifications out of the box.
+Spring Data JPA readily supports query specifications.
 To enable this feature, have your repositories extend the JpaSpecificationExecutor interface, like this:

 import org.springframework.data.jpa.repository.JpaRepository;